redis/Redis-Insight-Guides/guides/quick-guides/time-series/introduction.md

 * Application Performance/Health Monitoring: monitor the performance and availability of applications and services.
 * Real-time Analytics: process, analyze and react in real-time (e.g., for selling equities, performing predictive maintenance, product recommendations, or price adjustments)

 You can ingest and query millions of samples and events at the speed of Redis.

-The entire time series is held in memory (and optionally persisted to disk).

-Each time series is stored in a single Redis shard (+ optional shards as replicas).

-A shard may contain multiple time series.

 ### PRE-REQUISITES
 **You will need:**